-GraphQL Code Generator is around for almost 5 years, and it's improving the developer experience of many developers (>3M downloads a month on NPM!).
-Like all of The Guild's projects, throughout all these years, the library continuously evolved based on the experience and feedback from the community and our clients - every day codegen gets better and better, so keep your feedback coming and keep your dependencies up to date :) But now, it's time for a big release!
+GraphQL Code Generator is around for almost 5 years, and it’s improving the developer experience of many developers (>3M downloads a month on NPM!).
+Like all The Guild’s projects, throughout all these years, the library continuously evolved based on the experience and feedback from the community and our clients - every day codegen gets better and better, so keep your feedback coming and keep your dependencies up to date :) But now, it’s time for a big release!

-We recently decided to revisit and improve some parts of codegen, and we're happy to announce that we're releasing a new version of the tool (v2
+We recently decided to revisit and improve some parts of codegen, and we’re happy to announce that we’re releasing a new version of the tool (v2)!

 This release is all about improving the reliability and readability of the generated code, and adding new features (and a new plugin/preset that might revolutionize how we generate code on our frontends!).

-?Until now GraphQL Codegen has evolved, without the need for (major) breaking changes, but there were a couple of things we wanted to do for a better and easier codegen experience that required some small breaking changes.
+Until now GraphQL Codegen has evolved, without the need for (major) breaking changes, but there were a couple of things we wanted to do for a better and easier codegen experience that required some small breaking changes.

 We are currently working on adding ESM support for all The Guild's tools.